odaridavid/WeatherApp/README.md

 Check for one under  [`Api Keys`](https://home.openweathermap.org/api_keys)

+*Environment*
+- Built on A.S Hedgehog
+- JDK 17

 # Design/Architectural decisions 📐

 The project makes use of common android patterns in modern android codebases.